The New Oil

 Mac vs Windows

-For those who must use Mac or Windows, even with dual booting or as a separate device, I have listed a set of recommend settings for both operating systems that I encourage you to change (if you can) to make your device a little more private and secure.
+For those who must use Mac or Windows - dual booted or otherwise - I have listed a set of recommend settings for both operating systems that I encourage you to change (if you can) to make your device a little more private and secure.
 You can see my criteria for this page and why I recommended these settings here.

-• If you are setting up a new device from scratch, please note that you should be able to continue through setup without entering an Apple ID.
+• If you are setting up a new device from scratch, you should be able to continue through setup without entering an Apple ID.
 You can get all of the programs I recommend without using the App Store, and major system updates will still be applied even without signing in.
-Note that your apps will not auto-update, however (the system will if you apply the appropriate setting below).
+However, your apps will not auto-update in this situation.

 • Wi-Fi > Details (next to your current network) > Limit IP address tracking: enable